tritemio/fretbursts_paper/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/tritemio/fretbursts_paper)

-then enter in the notebook folder and run the main notebook.
+then enter in the *notebooks* folder and run the main notebook.